nginxinc/nginx-gateway-fabric/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Enhancement Request about: Suggest an idea for this project title: ''
+name: Enhancement Request
+about: Suggest an enhancement for this project
-labels: 'proposal' assignees: ''
+labels: 'enhancement'
 ---

 <!--